Using the Law to Promote Veganism and Animal Rights

 Promoting Veganism = Promoting Animal Rights

-By working to defend and promote the rights of vegans we can use the law to ensure that vegans are able to live in recognition of the rights of other animals.
-Vegan rights are therefore important to vegans, to ensure that we are able to live according to our fundamental conviction, but they are also very important tools in our work to promote the rights of other animals.
+Discrimination against vegans denies them the right to live in recognition of the rights of other animals and thereby supports and perpetuates injustice against non-human animals.
+Vegan rights are therefore important to vegans, to ensure that we’re able to live according to our fundamental conviction, but they are also very important tools in our work to promote animal rights.

-Vegan Rights Opportunities for Animal Rights Advocacy
+Opportunities for Animal Rights Advocacy

 There is much misunderstanding of what veganism is.
 The idea that it is nothing more than a diet, a personal decision to avoid eating certain foods, is now more prevalent than ever.
-The increase in plant-based options can be useful, but it can also be detrimental when it encourages the misunderstanding that veganism is nothing more than a diet.
+The increase in plant-based options can be useful, but it can also be detrimental when it encourages the misunderstanding that veganism is about food.